Qwintel-Org/reefguard/README.md

 ## 🌊 Overview

-**ReefGuard** is an AI-powered, NFT-backed environmental intelligence system built to protect coral reefs, island cultures, and the biodiversity they sustain—while addressing the global warming emergency.
+**ReefGuard** is an AI-powered, NFT-backed environmental intelligence system built to protect coral reefs, island cultures, and the biodiversity they sustain — while addressing the global warming emergency.
 Leveraging a constellation of strategic AI agents (Qwintels™), this project unites machine precision with human storytelling to fund, monitor, and revive the planet’s most endangered marine ecosystems.

 ## 🎯 Hackathon Context